5 Ways to Reduce Time Delays in a Demolition

 The federal government has a whole list of safety standards for construction demolition.
 And yet dozens of fatalities happen at demolition sites every year.
 Many of these come from non-compliance.
 They also stem from a culture of "doing just the minimum."

 Safety protocols are not just a matter of checking off a box for safety compliance on an OSHA checklist.
-Remember, safety compliance outlines the
+Remember, safety compliance outlines the absolute minimum that a company must do, according to the government.
+Companies that take safety seriously do more than the minimum!

 Here at Green Circle Demolition, we've created a set of "turnkey" safety protocols.
 These are common safety protocols that the entire crew must follow, every time they are on a project.
 By having these protocols in place and making sure our crews follow them, we prevent accidents on-site, and that means less potential downtime.
 We also train our crews on those protocols and the proper use of safety equipment frequently.